 A New Frontier: Beta Parenting with AI

+This summer, for the first time, artificial intelligence came up at dinner time.
 "Mom, guess what?
 A kid in my class used ChatGPT to write his whole report on whales," my 10-year-old shared over dinner.
 "I told him not to do that, but he didn't listen."

 So what message was I really sending my daughter?